PaymentSuite/paymentsuite/README.md

 Configuration
 -----

-Configure the PaymillBundle configuration in your `config.yml`
+Configure the DineroMail configuration in your `config.yml`

-    paymill:
+    dineromail:

         # some specific payment cnfig
         merchant: XXXXXXXXXX